iamprincejkc/iamprincejkc/README.md

 - 🔭 I’m currently working on this page.
 - 🌱 I’m currently learning .Net MAUI
-- 🤔 I’m looking for help with wich the path to take . . .
+- 🤔 I’m looking for help with which path to take . . .
 - 📫 How to reach me: [email] princejankevin@gmail.com
 - ⚡ Fun fact:  -The Firefox logo isn't a fox